Main Tab General Specifications

 Continuous Sine Results

 The next section of the I/O matrix reveals the results of the continuous sine test.
-Until recently, virtually all amplifier testing was done with continuous sine waves.
+At one time virtually all amplifier testing was done with continuous sine waves.
 With a 3 dB crest factor, it is the electrical equivalent of a mechanical drop test, essentially torturing the amplifier.
 There exists no universal agreement on the length of the test, but the CAF recommends at least 15 seconds.
 Shorter spans don’t reveal the robustness of the power supply design, and longer spans are foreign to how amplifiers are typically used.
 As always, a compromise is required.
-The manufacturer is free to use a longer span, and can indicate it in the matrix.
-The time span and %THD are indicated in the stimulus section.
-The CAF philosophy on allowable THD can be found here.
+The manufacturer is free to use a longer (or shorter) span, and must indicate it in the matrix.
+The time span and %THD are indicated in the appropriate fields.

 The test requires that the amplifier maintain the same amplitude over the time span.
 If the voltage drops during the test, the test is aborted and after an appropriate wait it is repeated with a 1 dB lower level drive signal.
 This is why the matrix includes both the input and output voltage.
 The input voltage that produces the sustainable output voltage becomes the amplifier sensitivity for that particular test.
 Of course an ideal amplifier would not require reducing the drive voltage to make it hold the sine wave, and the input sensitivity would be independent of signal type.